Namilyango College: Reputation

 Namilyango College is one of the most prestigious schools in Uganda, owing to its history, influence, excellent academic performance and dominance in sports.
 It is the oldest secondary school and the first college in Uganda, and for long was the best school in boxing until the sport was stopped in the school in the early 1990s.

 Rugby is the biggest sport in the College.
 Namilyango has won the national schools' rugby title more than any other school, and has sent numerous players to the national team.
 Namilyango College was a pioneer in Information Technology in Ugandan schools, building one of the first computer labs.

-Rivalries
+Relations with other schools

-Over the years a tradition of Namilyango College has been the rivalries with fellow prestigious schools, in Academics, Sports and socialising.
+Over the years a tradition of Namilyango College has been the rivalries with fellow prestigious schools, in academics, sports and socialising.
 The rivals have included, in decreasing order of rivalry: St. Mary's College Kisubi, King's College Budo and Busoga College Mwiri.

-In recent times the bad blood has been with Budo and SMACK (Kisubi) for the Rugby honours, as Namilyango has won five schools' championships in the last eight years - including the 2012 Championship, compared to one, each, for their rivals.
-On the other hand, the school has maintained cordial relations with schools like: Gayaza High School, Mount Saint Mary's College Namagunga and Trinity College Nabbingo.
+In recent times the fiercest rivalries have been with Budo and SMACK (Kisubi), as all three institutions field strong teams in the Rugby and field hockey disciplines.
+In the post-covid era, Namilyango has won two Central Schools' Rugby championships (2022 and 2024) and the rugby title at the 2022 Federation of East African Schools' Sports Association (FEASSA).
+Budo has won the rugby title at the Uganda Secondary Schools' Sports Association (USSSA) twice (2023 and 2024), and Kisubi won the rugby title at the 2023 FEASSA Games.

+Over the years, the school has maintained cordial relations with schools like: Mount Saint Mary's College Namagunga, Trinity College Nabbingo, Nabisunsa Girls Secondary School and Gayaza High School.
+The school organises social evenings (in modern times referred to as sosh), the equivalent to the American high school prom, with one of the aforementioned girls' schools.
+Sosh is preserved for the Form Six students, with the College hosting in the first term while the corresponding girls' school hosted in second term.
+In years gone by, a Form Six class had the liberty to host two social gatherings for two different schools.

 Houses of residence

-The college has eleven residential houses and a hostel.
+The college has twelve residential houses and a hostel.
 The "O" Level students reside in the residential houses while the "A" Level students reside in Minderop Hostel, named after Father James Minderop, the first headmaster of the college.
-The eleven residential houses are:
+The twelve O'Level residential houses are: